 The previous versions of the SRT TSI included a clause (3) Alternative technical solutions providing a safe area with a minimum equivalent safety level are permitted.
 The equivalent level of safety to passengers and staff shall be demonstrated using the Common Safety Methods on risk assessment.
 This clause has been removed as it is covered by the possibility to cover all parameters relative to the essential requirement 'Safety' with a risk assessment (see point 2.2 of this guide).

 The distance between doors giving access to a safe area should be measured as follows:

-- Between the doors centres - Parallel to the tunnel lining
+- between the doors centers and - parallel to the tunnel lining.